moumitapodder/gif-fetchinf-api/README.md

 # gif-fetchinf-api
-The project is basically for API fetching gif .
+The project is based on api fetching gif,which will fetch yes or no gif from yesno.wtf